JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 from the [Oracle](https://java.sun.com) website.

 macOS host operation system is required to compile for iOS and macOS devices.
-We need to have the [XCode](https://developer.apple.com/xcode/) IDE and the tools installed and configured.
+We need to have the [Xcode](https://developer.apple.com/xcode/) IDE and the tools installed and configured.
-Check the [Apple Developer Site](https://developer.apple.com/xcode/) site for more details. and install XCode from the
+Check the [Apple Developer Site](https://developer.apple.com/xcode/) site for more details. and install Xcode from the

-In the tutorial we will use IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.0 RC, XCode 10.0, macOS 10.14.
+In the tutorial we will use IntelliJ IDEA 2018.3 EAP, Android Studio 3.2, Kotlin 1.3.0 RC, Xcode 10.0, macOS 10.14.

 <!--
 You may need to install [cocoapods](https://cocoapods.org/).